AlexanderJCS/JANGL/README.md

 This library is built on top of LWJGL, an OpenGL wrapper.
 This library abstracts a lot of the work required when creating an OpenGL project from scratch, but it still allows the user of the library (you) to have control over the program.

+## Installing JANGL

+To install JANGL, first find the latest release in the [releases section](https://github.com/AlexanderJCS/JANGL/releases/), then download the jar file. **JANGL cannot be installed via Maven or Gradle.**

+Then, put the jar file in a libs directory in your project.
+Then, [configure this as a dependency directory](https://www.jetbrains.com/help/idea/working-with-module-dependencies.html#add-a-new-dependency).

+After this, JANGL should be set up in your project.
+You can test it out by following the [quickstart guide](#quickstart-guide)

+## Compiling Source

+To compile the source code, run `mvn clean install`.
+Find the resulting jar file in the output directory and follow the [installing JANGL](#installing-jangl) instructions to incorporate it into your project.

 ## Examples

 For code examples, see [src/demo/java](src/demo/java).
 Or see the quickstart guide.